Collective89/Mobile-Keyboard-Optimiser/README.md

-MOBILE KEYBOARD OPTIMISER VERSION 1.7
+//MOBILE KEYBOARD OPTIMISER VERSION 1.7

 BACKGROUND
 The invention relates to the field of Human Computer Interaction, specifically virtual keyboard implementation for a text messaging system on smartphones, tablets and PCs.